EN

 Alaverdoba

-The holiday of the court of Alaverdi Church in Kakheti, associated with bountiful harvests, is Alaverdoba, named after the founder of the monastery, Ioseb Alaverdeli.
+The holiday of the court of Alaverdi Church in Kakheti region, associated with bountiful harvests, is Alaverdoba, named after the founder of the monastery, Ioseb Alaverdeli.
 The holiday used to start on the 29th of September and lasts for three weeks.
 First Alaverdoba, Middle Alaverdoba, and Last Alaverdoba was the three-stage cycle based on syncretic performances, containing both pre-Christian and Christian elements.

 People would come from all over Georgia to stay up the whole night of Alaverdoba.
 A traditional market was associated with the holiday, which took on a very broad character from the middle of the 19th century.
 People would bring manufactured objects, domestic items, livestock, and farming goods to sell.